Last updated on October 16, 2020 by Sarmed Rahman

 If you are sure that all the configuration is correct, and if your tunnel is still not coming up, you should check the following things.

-- Many ISPs filter IPsec ports.
-Make sure that UDP 500, TCP/UDP 4500 ports are allowed by your ISP.
-You could try connecting to your server IPsec ports from a remote location by telnet.
+TCP/UDP/4500ports are allowed by your ISP.
+You could try connecting to your server IPsec ports from a remote location by

 To sum up, this tutorial focused on the procedure of creating a site-to-site IPSec VPN tunnel in Linux using Openswan.
 VPN tunnels are very useful in enhancing security as they allow admins to make critical resources available only through the tunnels.
 Also VPN tunnels ensure that the data in transit is secured from eavesdropping or interception.